Auditions for Fall 2019: Sunday, September 8, 2019.

 Rehearsals & Concerts

-The Outreach Honor Band rehearses on Saturday mornings in the Fred Fox School of Music.
+The Outreach Honor Band rehearses on Sunday afternoons in the Fred Fox School of Music.
 Students need to bring their own instrument and a pencil to each rehearsal.
 Music and folders will be provided.

 Students are expected to be at all rehearsals.
 Exceptions are for illness, family obligation or school music activity.
 If a student is absent more than two rehearsals, he/she will forfeit his/her membership in the organization and forfeit the opportunity to perform in the concert at the end of the semester.